SECTION 8 – INVESTIGATIONS AND DISCIPLINARY PROCEEDINGS

 89.1.2 identify the Regulation(s) alleged to have been breached or the Misconduct alleged to have taken place; and

 89.1.3 a brief summary of the facts relied upon in support of the complaint; and

 89.1.4 have annexed to it copies of any documents relied upon by the Claimant.

 89.2 The Claimant shall send the complaint to each Respondent, and where a Respondent is an Official or Player it shall be sent care of his applicable Club (or club).

-89.3 A Respondent shall, within 14 days of receipt of the complaint (or such other shorter time period as ordered in accordance with the provisions of Regulation 91.1), confirm receipt of the same and shall either admit or deny the complaint.
+89.3 A Respondent shall, within 14 days of receipt of the complaint (or such other shorter time period as ordered in accordance with the provisions of Regulation 91.1), confirm receipt of the same and shall:

 90 Constitution of Disciplinary Commissions

 90.1 Subject to Regulation 90.2, the parties to proceedings before a Disciplinary Commission shall be:

 90.1.2 the Club, Official, Player or other individual (in each case current or former) allegedly